 A mutual non-disclosure agreement (NDA) helps prevent unauthorized disclosures of confidential information between two parties.
 Review the following guide to learn about the key terms and things to consider when creating this agreement.

 Note that the agreement often references a "Recipient" and a "Discloser" of confidential information or trade secrets.
-As this is a mutual NDA —also called a bilateral NDA—either party may be a Recipient or a Discloser depending upon the situation.
-Whenever a party receives such information it is the Recipient, and whenever a party discloses such information it is the Discloser.
+As this is a mutual NDA —also called a bilateral NDA—either party may be a recipient or a discloser depending upon the situation.
+Whenever a party receives such information they are the recipient, and whenever a party discloses such information they are the discloser.

-Under the terms of the agreement, each party will retain all work produced by the contractor as a result of the disclosure of confidential information.
+Under the terms of the agreement, each party will retain all work produced by the recipient as a result of the disclosure of confidential information.

 It is usually recommended that you include an arbitration provision.
 This requires that disputes between the parties are to be settled through binding arbitration, thereby avoiding the time and expense of going through the formal court system.

-Next, indicate which state's laws will govern the agreement.
+Next, select the state law that will govern the agreement in the event of a dispute.
 Usually, the governing state is the state where the parties transact business.

 As mentioned above, LegalNature's agreement uses a definition of "confidential information" and "trade secrets" designed to ensure maximum protection of the parties' information.
 Therefore, you are not required to specify the specific information that is to be kept confidential.
 However, including this information with your additional terms may help clarify the expectations of the parties.

 Each party must sign and date the document in order to make it legally enforceable.
 You may use electronic signatures and email if you wish to avoid needing to print.
 Save your copy for your records.